xta0/xta0.me/_posts/2024-07-12-GenAI-LLM-Self-Attention.md

 Note that the number column for $W_V$ determines the number of dimensions in the final attention representation of the word.
 In practice, this number is usually the same as the embedding dimension.
 We can think of it as repositioning the original word in embedding space so that it reflects what’s important in context.

-For each column in the diagram, we multiply each value vectors by the corresponding weight in that column.
+For each column in the diagram, we multiply each value vector by the corresponding weight in that column.
 Recall that the weight is just the `softmax` result of the dot product.
 The weighted sum produces a $\vec{\Delta E_{\text{creature}}}$

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2018/10/trans-12.png">